simremy/versadb_tk/README.md

 ![env](https://github.com/simremy/versadb_tk/assets/41745996/57fadb75-5393-4712-a1ea-8ef967b164b3)

-1. Clone VersaDB repo or download the .zip file  on your Desktop. **DO NOT CHANGE THE FOLDER LOCATION OR NAME**
+1. Download and extract the versadb_tk-master folder from the .zip file on your Desktop. **DO NOT CHANGE THE FOLDER LOCATION OR NAME**
 2. Click on install.bat and wait.
 This batch file will create a new anaconda environment, install all dependencies, and configure NMRShiftDB and the CFM-ID docker container.
 (If this doesn't work try the uninstall.bat file and run again install.bat.)

 ## Run the program